 Camping food to which you add boiling water is a great way to quickly make a substantive meal whilst on the road.
 All you need is to boil water using your stove and then add it to the dehydrated meal.

 I would suggest keeping it simple by having one large container/bowl to eat out of.
 Wash up immediately after eating to keep your car free from smells.
 You can keep cutlery to a minimum by having a simple knife and spork setup.

 - oats with nuts, fruit, and seeds

 It’s a good idea to invest in a decent cooler to allow you to store food in your car.
 When I went on an epic road trip around Europe it was really useful to be able to buy refrigerated food at the supermarket and make it last longer.
 Even though it’s not a fridge, it still helps for a while.

-You could even prepare some food, store it in plastic containers to eat later on.
-Pasta salads and things like that can keep for a while in a good quality cooler (from my experience).
+You could even prepare some food, and store it in plastic containers to eat later on.
+Pasta salads and things like that can keep for a while in a good-quality cooler (from my experience).
 Do this at your own risk though, I’m not a culinary expert!